United Arab Emirates travel guide

 Photography of certain government buildings and military installations isn’t allowed.
 Don’t photograph people without their permission.
 Men have been arrested for photographing women on beaches.
 Hobbies like bird watching and plane spotting, may be misunderstood - particularly near military sites, government buildings and airports.
 In February 2015, 3 British nationals were arrested while plane spotting at UAE airports.
 They were detained for 2 months.

-Posting material (including videos and photographs) online that are critical of the UAE government, companies or individuals, or related to incidents in the UAE, or appearing to abuse/ridicule/criticise the country or its authorities may be considered a crime punishable under UAE law.
+Posting material (including videos and photographs) online that is critical of the UAE government, companies or individuals, or related to incidents in the UAE, or appearing to abuse/ridicule/criticise the country or its authorities, or that is culturally insensitive, may be considered a crime punishable under UAE law.
 There have been cases of individuals being detained, prosecuted and/or convicted for posting this type of material.

 The UAE authorities announced on 7 June 2017 that showing sympathy for Qatar on social media or by any other means of communication is an offence.
 Offenders could be imprisoned and subject to a substantial fine.